-All that may be so, the main driver was that it would save Forest City money, since workers at the factory get less pay.
-And even if the building plan has fewer local impact, it was never studied--and the process wasn't disclosed.
+More importantly, it was aimed to save Forest City money, since workers at the factory get less pay and, if all worked well, construction in the factory and at the site could proceed simultaneously.
+Even if the building plan has fewer local impacts, it was never examined publicly.
 For example, Forest City initially said there would be one "mod" delivered overnight, then changed that to four.

 In December 2012, Forest City and ESD prominently stated that modular deliveries would begin, and Forest City invited the media on 12/12/13 to watch the first lifting of "mods" and creation of an apartment.
 After that, there were no more deliveries for weeks, fueling the conclusion that the initial stacking was just a media event.

-Curiously enough, after claiming that only modular construction would work, the first building has been delayed one year, and Forest City's new partner/overseer, the Greenland Group, has decided to build the next towers through conventional means.
+Indeed, after claiming that only modular construction would work, the first building was delayed multiple times, and Forest City's new partner/overseer, the Greenland Group, has decided to build the next towers through conventional means.

 Lying to City Council

-At at City Council hearing in January 2013, Council Member Letitia James asked if any elements of B2 would be built outside the city and state.
+Sometimes the discourse involves not merely obfuscation but lies.
+At at City Council hearing in January 2013, Council Member Letitia James asked--as shown in the video excerpt below--if any elements of the B2 tower would be built outside the city and state.